Dual Eligible Medicare Beneficiaries

 Enrolling in a Dual Eligible SNP

-Medicare beneficiaries who are dual eligible are not subject to the restrictions of the Annual and Open Enrollment Periods.
+Medicare beneficiaries who are dual eligible are not subject to the restrictions of traditional Enrollment Periods.
 Dual eligible members can enroll in a SNP at any time during the year.
 They are also able to change plans at anytime.

 If a Medicare plan member qualifies for their State’s Medicaid benefit and they are in a traditional Advantage Plan, they should not wait for the annual enrollment period, as their becoming Medicaid eligible affords them a special enrollment period.

-If you are a dual eligible medicare beneficiary and do not have a SNP, you should contact your Advantage Plan’s customer service and ask if they offer a dual eligible plan.
+If you are a dual eligible Medicare beneficiary and do not have a SNP, you should contact your Advantage Plan’s customer service and ask if they offer a dual eligible plan.
 If they do not offer a dual eligible plan, you should contact your State’s Medicaid office and ask them for a referral.
-It’s important that if you are a dual eligible Medicare beneficiary, you have the right plan.
+It’s important that if you are a dual eligible Medicare beneficiary you are enrolled in the right plan.